 TED is a non-profit organisation devoted to spreading ideas, with short but powerful talks uniting the world’s most inspired thinkers.
 We felt deeply honoured to have been invited to become part of this community and tell our story about ecoBirdy to such a big audience.

-It was the very first time, our co-founder Joris Vanbriel gave an insight into the story of ecoBirdy: how the first ideas emerged, the beginnings of ecoBirdy-and the huge challenges it faced and how they were overcame.
+It was the very first time, our co-founder Joris Vanbriel gave an insight into the story of ecoBirdy: how the first ideas emerged, the beginnings of ecoBirdy, and the huge challenges it faced and how they were overcome.
 It is ecoBirdy’s true story, the story full circle.

 Joris was the first speaker of the evening, it was he who had to open the TEDx event.
 We were all quite nervous just before Joris went on the stage, but as soon as he stood there, his story gripped everyone's attention: he started to tell about his childhood, when he already was inspired to become a designer: “making problems and finding solutions” as he says.